Miss Iowa Teen USA

 Miss Iowa Teen USA 1992 Jamie Solinger was crowned Miss Teen USA at the national pageant held in Biloxi, Mississippi that year.
 Iowa became the 9th state that won the Miss Teen USA title for the first time.

-Solinger is one of only three Iowa teens to cross over and win the Miss Iowa USA title.
+Solinger is one of only four Iowa teens to cross over and win the Miss Iowa USA title.

-Marisa Mathson of Waukee was crowned Miss Iowa Teen USA 2022 on May 21, 2022, at Des Moines Marriott Downtown in Des Moines.
-She will represent Iowa for the title of Miss Teen USA 2022.
+Charlotte Lange of Cedar Rapids was crowned Miss Iowa Teen USA 2025 on August 10, 2025 at The Franklin Center in Des Moines.
+She represented Iowa at Miss Teen USA 2025.